spotmaze/spotmaze/README.md

 - Press `backspace` to toggle the debug console.

 ## Rooms with Bugs
-Two error rooms are provided for you, where you can test some commom mistakes while writing the source file.
+THree error rooms are provided for you, where you can test some commom mistakes while writing the source file.
 - Spot duplicate name error   :   https://spotmaze.world/spotmaze?error1
 - Spot name not found error   :   https://spotmaze.world/spotmaze?error2
+- Image not found error       :   https://spotmaze.world/spotmaze?error3

 <!--
 **spotmaze/spotmaze** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.